BBBase-EHeresy-PPPub/PPPub/docs/scenarios/battle_companies.md

 **SPECIAL RULES**

+* **Surprise Ambush**

-**Surprise Ambush** — The Attacker always has Priority in the first turn.
+The Attacker always has Priority in the first turn.

-**To the Rescue!** — The rest of the Defender's Battle Company moves onto the board from the opposite board edge to the Attacker at the end of the first turn.
+* **To the Rescue!**

+The rest of the Defender's Battle Company moves onto the board from the opposite board edge to the Attacker at the end of the first turn.

-**Against the Odds** — Should the target **Hero** survive, they will gain an additional 1 Experience Point.
+* **Against the Odds**

+Should the target **Hero** survive, they will gain an additional 1 Experience Point.

 ![](../media/scenarios/battle_companies/rescue.jpg)

 ---

 ## PLUNDER THE CAMP

-*A Battle Company has stumbled across an enemy camp during their travels, providing them with a unique opportunity to sabotage their foe and scatter their supplies.
-In the dead of night the company sneaks up on the campsite, intending to set it alight and slay those that lie within.*

 **STARTING POSITIONS**